Biometrics-IITA/Training-Courses/README.md

 4. Logistics Regression

 # Dataset
-The dataset used in this course can be found here.
+The <a href="https://github.com/Biometrics-IITA/datasets" >dataset</a> used in this course are